rafdouglas/eclipse_docker/README.md

 Eclipse dockers for developers
 ===================
-Eclipse Mars (version 4.5) dockers ready to go!
+Eclipse Photon (version 4.8) dockers ready to go!

 Hi!
 This is a github repo for the automated Docker building of the following images:

- - Eclipse (mars) base
+ - Eclipse (photon) base
  - Eclipse for JavaEE
  - Eclipse for PHP
  - Eclipse for C/C++
+ - Eclipse for Javascript
+ - Eclipse for Modeling

-These are based on ubuntu 15.10, so pretty standard after all.
+These are based on ubuntu 18.04 LTS

 ## To get started on your computer